University of Cambridge: Process

-Admission to the University of Cambridge is competitive.
-In 2018–2019, for instance, 18.8% of applicants were admitted.
+Admission to the University of Cambridge is extremely competitive.
+In 2022, for instance, around 15% of applicants were admitted.
 In 2021, Cambridge introduced an over-subscription clause to its offers of admission, which also permits the university to withdraw acceptances if too many students meet its selective entrance criteria.
 The clause can be invoked in the event of circumstances outside the reasonable control of the university.
-The clause was introduced following a record number of A-level pupils obtained the highest grades from teacher assessment, which was introduced due to the cancellation of A-level examinations during the COVID-19 pandemic.
+The clause was introduced following a record number of A-level pupils who obtained the highest grades from teacher assessment, which was introduced due to the cancellation of A-level examinations during the COVID-19 pandemic.

 The university's standard offer for most courses is set at A*AA, with A*A*A for science courses, or equivalent in other examination systems, e.g. 7,6,6 or 7,7,6 in IB.
 Due to a high proportion of applicants receiving the highest school grades, an interview process was introduced as a component of consideration for admission.
 Interviews are performed by College Fellows, who evaluate candidates on unexamined factors including potential for original thinking and creativity.
+Prior to 2020 these interviews were normally held in person but moved online during the COVID-19 pandemic and have, at most colleges, remained online since.
 For exceptional candidates, a matriculation offer is sometimes offered, requiring only two A-levels at grade E or above.
 Sutton Trust maintains that the University of Oxford and the University of Cambridge recruit disproportionately from eight schools, which account for 1,310 Oxbridge places over three years contrasted with 1,220 from 2,900 other schools.

 Strong applicants who are not successful in being admitted to their chosen college at the university may be placed in the Winter Pool, where they can be considered for admission to other university colleges, which maintains consistency throughout the colleges, some of which receive more applicants than others.

 Undergraduate applications are processed through UCAS, and the deadline for their submission currently is mid-October in the year before prior to beginning.
 Until the 1980s, candidates for all subjects were required to take special entrance examinations, which have since been replaced by additional tests for some subjects, such as the Thinking Skills Assessment and Cambridge Law Test.
 The university has at times considered reintroducing an admissions exam for all subjects.

 Graduate admission is first decided by the faculty or department responsible for the applicant's respective academic subject.
 An offer of acceptance effectively guarantees admission to the university, though not necessarily the applicant's preferred choice of college.